-Custom database
+Advanced database

-If you choose to create a custom database that uses ASM, you can create one or more disk groups.
+If you choose to create an advanced database that uses ASM, you can create one or more disk groups.
 These disk groups can use one or more devices.
 For each disk group, you can specify the redundancy level that suits your requirements.